 3. Circular wait:

-A disadvantage of this approach is that resources must be acquired in the prescribed order as apposed to being requested when actually needed.
-This may cause some resources to be acquired in advance of their use, Thus lowering the degree of concurrency by making unused resources unavaliable for allocation to other processes.
+A disadvantage of this approach is that resources must be acquired in the prescribed order as opposed to being requested when actually needed.
+This may cause some resources to be acquired in advance of their use, Thus lowering the degree of concurrency by making unused resources available for allocation to other processes.

 In the case of any queries, you can write to us at email@example.com we will get back to you ASAP.

-Hope! you would have enjoyed this post about deadlock prevention methods.
+Hope! you would have enjoyed this post Methods For Deadlock Prevention.

 Have a great time!
 Sayonara!